Japanese JLPT Grammar Point

 Key Takeaways

-• It is a polite expression used primarily in formal situations.
+• It is a polite and formal expression suitable for formal contexts.

 Quick Recap Quiz